aniketadhikari/smu-lamp/README.md

+# IMPORTANT NOTE:

+Website is no longer hosted at smu-peers.net so as to avoid recurring costs of hosting.

 # For External Testing:
 * If there are issues connecting to DB in MySQL, the username and password can be requested from aniket19@vt.edu
 * Sometimes, logging into the website is not possible because you don't have access to the DB on a localhost